-Michelangelo's iconic David statue stands tall and proud in the Hall of the Signoria.
+A replica of Michelangelo's iconic David statue stands tall and proud in front of the Museum at the Piazza della Signoria.
 Carved from a single block of marble, this masterpiece captures the strength and beauty of the biblical hero with remarkable detail and precision.

 Artist: Baccio Bandinelli